aarmn/cobiwave/README.md

 ## Hello | Hola | Bonjour | こんにちは

-I am passionate programmer who loves teaching and to make things work, currently focused on Frontend Development.
+I am passionate programmer.
+Currently focused on Frontend Development.

-Always aiming to the scalable software, effective solutions, and to grow professionally in the technology field.
+Always aiming to the scalable software, and to grow professionally in the technology field.

 ## Technologies